gchq/stroom-docs/content/en/docs/HOWTOs/Install/InstallHowTo.md

 is recommended you use a attributed user for this activity.
 Once you have logged in you can configure this new node.

-### Configure the Volumes for our Stroom deployment
+### Configure the Volumes for Our Stroom Deployment

 Before we can store data on this new Stroom node we need to configure its [volumes]({{< relref "../../user-guide/volumes.md" >}})